apollographql/rover/docs/source/configuring.md

 In some configurations (especially in internal networks), you might need Rover to communicate over encrypted channels (e.g., HTTPS) while avoiding strict digital certificate verifications that validate hostnames.
 You might even need to bypass digital certificate validation entirely.

-**This is not recommended and considered much less secure!** However, for cases where it's necessary, you can use the following flags to configure how Rover validates HTTPS requests:
+**This is not recommended and considered much less secure.** However, for cases where it's necessary, you can use the following flags to configure how Rover validates HTTPS requests:

 - The `--insecure-accept-invalid-hostnames` flag disables hostname validation.
 If hostname verification is not used, any valid certificate for any site is trusted for use from any other.
 This introduces a significant vulnerability to person-in-the-middle attacks.